dart-lang/language/working/0731 - horizontal inference/feature-specification.md

-following rule: there is a dependency edge from argument _A_ to argument _B_ if and only if the type of the invocation target is generic, and the following relationship exists among _A_, _B_, and at least one of the invocation target’s type formals _T_:
+following rule: there is a dependency edge from argument _A_ to argument _B_ if and only if the type of the invocation target is generic, and the following relationship exists among _A_, _B_, and at least one of the invocation target’s type parameters _T_:

-1. _A_ is a function literal (see [what constitutes a function literal?](#what-constitutes-a-function-literal))
+1. _A_ is a function literal expression,

 2. AND the parameter in the invocation target corresponding to _A_ is function typed,

-3. AND _T_ is a free variable in at least one of the parameters of that function type,
+3. AND _T_ is a free variable in the type of at least one of the parameters of that function type,

-4. AND the corresponding parameter in _A_ is implicitly typed,
+4. AND the corresponding parameter in _A_ does not have a type annotation,

 5. AND EITHER: